 2017 provides a prime example of SBAC advocacy in action where we fought to reduce the price of registering a limited liability corporation (LLC).
 The bill, S.B 867 was supported by legislators on both sides of the aisle as well as over 50 trade and business organizations.
 It lowered LLC fees from $500 to $150, making small entrepreneurs more likely to launch new businesses, creating new growth opportunities for the state.

 Like every institution, organization, and individual the COVID-19 pandemic has changed how the SBAC operates.
 The pandemic woke everyone up to the importance of small businesses in our economy.
 Our current advocacy agenda is robust and focuses on ways to make operating a business easier for the everyday entrepreneur and improving the overall small business climate.
+This includes our Neighborhood Revitalization Coalition (NRC) established in 2021.
+This is a coalition of stakeholders advocating for policies that revitalize, empower and connect commercial corridors in Chicago and Cook County.

 The SBAC is a full-service advocacy organization and empowers our members in four distinct ways.
 First, we offer members a non-partisan and effective voice on their behalf in Washington, DC, Springfield and Chicago.
 Second, the SBAC connects entrepreneurs with other members in order to foster relationships within the community and generate mutually beneficial strategic partnerships.
 Third, the organization offers educational programming to promote best business practices and encourage growth.
 Lastly, the SBAC provides exclusive benefits to its members, including an array of discounts and rebates to help lower the costs of operating a business.